Organizational identity – the corporate identity for the future

 The ODI wallet represents a legal entity and is able to establish a secure connection with the ODI wallets of business partners (suppliers, customers, etc.).
 These connections are required to exchange verifiable credentials between the participants, enabling the business partners to verify the data and transfer it to their internal IT systems.

-The following video by our partner DB Systel explains how ODI Wallets will improve and automate master data management and supplier onboarding:
+The following video from our partner DB Systel explains how ODI Wallets will improve and automate master data management and supplier onboarding:

 Pilot operation

-Participating companies will get an understanding of how ODI wallets can improve and automate their master data management and digital onboarding of new suppliers.
+Participating companies will get an understanding of how ODI wallets can improve and automate their organizational digital identities use cases.

-Join us to learn how your master data processes can be improved and how the exchange of digital credentials will empower you to meet future challenges.
+Join us to learn how your use case can be improved and how the exchange of digital credentials will empower you to meet future challenges.

 Roles in the IDunion pilot operation